 How can I make sure my house is safe?

-We are urging people to not use fireworks this year.
 The safest way to avoid fireworks related fires, injuries, and property damage is not to use fireworks.

 Make sure and provide a defensible space around your home that will help stop or slow down the spread of a fire.
 Clean roofs and cutters from any leaves or pine needles and limb up any trees above your house.
 Create a barrier between your house and the vegetation around your yard by trimming back branches and rake up all combustible leaves.
 Even bark chips can spread fire so use non-combustible materials directly around your house like sand, bricks or rocks.

 What if I am worried about my neighbor?

 If you are worried about neighbors setting off fireworks, speak with them before the 4th of July.
 Share your concerns and ask to have alternative celebrations.

 To report the use of illegal fireworks, call our non-emergency dispatch at 503-635-0238.